Jondolf/bevy_transform_interpolation/README.md

     ));

     // Interpolate the entire transform: translation, rotation, and scale.
-    // The components can be added individually, or using the `TransformInterpolationBundle`. commands.spawn((
+    // The components can be added individually, or using the `TransformInterpolation` component. commands.spawn((
         TransformBundle::default(),
-        TransformInterpolationBundle::default(),
+        TransformInterpolation,
     ));
 }
 ```